East Bay Times

 The East Bay Times is a daily broadsheet newspaper based in Walnut Creek, California, United States, owned by the Bay Area News Group (BANG), a subsidiary of Media News Group, that serves Contra Costa and Alameda counties, in the East Bay region of the San Francisco Bay Area.
-It was founded as the Contra Costa Times, and took its current name in 2016 when it was merged with other sister papers in the East Bay.
+It was founded as the Contra Costa Courier in 1911, and took its current name in 2016 when it was merged with other sister papers in the East Bay.
 Its oldest merged title is the Oakland Tribune founded in 1874.